 Patients are seeking plastic surgery in record numbers, citing their appearance on Zoom as a cause.
 Of particular concern are noses and wrinkles, according to a study published on Facial Plastic Surgery & Aesthetic Medicine.

-Facial Plastic Surgery & Aesthetic Medicine Editor-in-Chief Travis Tollefson, MD, MPH, University of California, Davis, states: ‘It has always been incumbent on surgeons to understand the motivations that are driving individuals to seek plastic surgery in order to assure realistic goals that allow for successful surgeries.
+Facial Plastic Surgery & Aesthetic Medicine chief editor Travis Tollefson, MD said: ‘It has always been incumbent on surgeons to understand the motivations that are driving individuals to seek plastic surgery in order to assure realistic goals that allow for successful surgeries.
 Now, more than ever, unique circumstances can be driving patient expectations that we should be taking into consideration.’

 The articles we publish on Psychreg are here to educate and inform.
 They’re not meant to take the place of expert advice.
 So if you’re looking for professional help, don’t delay or ignore it because of what you’ve read here.
 Check our full disclaimer.